AzureAD/azure-activedirectory-library-for-android/contributing.md

 ### CONTRIBUTOR CONDUCT

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
+Please visit [https://cla.microsoft.com/](https://cla.microsoft.com/) and sign the Contributor License Agreement.
+You only need to do that once.
+We can not look at your code until you've submitted this request.
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact opencode@microsoft.com with any additional questions or comments.

 ### FORK